Sudeley Castle: 11th century

-Although the origins of Sudeley are lost to time, its name, a corruption of its Anglo-Saxon name Sudeleagh, meaning 'south lying pasture or clearing in forest' gives an idea of what it was like.
+Although the origins of Sudeley are lost to time, its name is a corruption of the Anglo-Saxon name Sudeleagh, meaning 'south lying pasture or clearing in forest', gives an indication of how the area was like.
 Sudeley most likely owes its early rise as a royal estate to its proximity to Winchcombe, which, during the reign of King Offa, was the capital of the Kingdom of Mercia.
 Under royal patronage, Winchcombe prospered, becoming a walled town with its own monastery, where a king and a saint are now buried.

-By the turn of the 11th century, Sudeley had grown into a manor house set in a royal deer park, given as an extravagant gift from King Æthelred the Unready to his daughter Goda on her wedding day.
+By the turn of the 11th century, Sudeley had grown into a manor house set in a royal deer park, given as a gift from King Æthelred the Unready to his daughter Goda on her wedding day.

-Despite William the Conqueror's policy of depriving Saxon nobles of their estates after the Norman Conquest of 1066, the family managed to retain Sudeley, and Goda's descendants would hold Sudeley for another four centuries.
+Despite William the Conqueror's policy of depriving Saxon nobles of their estates after the Norman Conquest of 1066, the family managed to retain Sudeley, and Goda's descendants would hold it for another four centuries.